On this page

 - Form DS-64 is used to report a valid U.S. passport book or card that has been lost or stolen.
 It ensures that the passport is canceled to prevent misuse and identity theft.

-- You should report your valid U.S. passport lost or stolen immediately to protect yourself from identity theft.
+- You should report a valid U.S. passport lost or stolen immediately to protect yourself from identity theft.

 - you may need to complete the DS-86 form within 120 days of the date we issued your passport